odemolliens/react-native-logging-tools/REFERENCE_API.md

 To be able to send log to instabug each time when you will call our `logEvent`, you need to add `createTealiumLogger` to our `init` function's `analytics` array.

-Please refer to `createTealiumLogger` to know how to init it
+:information_source: Please refer to `createTealiumLogger` to know how to init it

 #### Crash reporting